indoor air quality

 the sum of two benefits

-Since the photocatalytic process of TiO2 is also activated by emissions in the UVC range, the two systems are natural partners for the development of a filter system that, with a single pass, abates:
+Because the photocatalytic process of TiO2 is also activated by emissions in the UVC range, the two systems are excellent partners for developing a filter system that, in a single step, abates:

 – Bad smells